PatrickHechler/primitive-code/README.md

 ### CONSTANTS:

-these pre defined constants can be deleted and overwritten like the other user specified constants

 * `--POS--` = the position from the begin of the next command
+    * this constant can not be deleted or overwritten

+the other pre defined constants can be deleted and overwritten like the other user specified constants

 * `INT-MEMORY` = 0
 * `INT-MEMORY-ALLOC` = 1
 * `INT-MEMORY-REALLOC` = 2